sseotechno/crossword/README.md

 A crossword board publisher using any of user dictionary for challenge

-exercise - Python for weekend fun
+A tiny weekend project with Python numpy for fun

 ### Library